 Returning to the point on hand, what is there to see in Zhongwei?
 First of all, there’s the very famous 高庙 (Gaomiao), or “Gao Temple”, a very varied place of worship which during its long history was used by Buddhists, Confucianists and Taoists.
 The Gao Temple would have been built during the time of the emperor Ming Yong Le (1403-1424).

-There’s a long and very fascinating history behind this very unique temple (one of the few in China to be used by such different entities), history that can be imagined through the variety that is still evident in its many architectural styles.
+There’s a long and very fascinating history behind this very unique temple (one of the few in China to be used by such different entities), the history that can be imagined through the variety that is still evident in its many architectural styles.

-During the Cultural Revolution (1966-1976) it was turned into a anti-aircraft shelter; now there are halls where you can see images and sculptures of the damned (most likely Buddhists) from their severed tongues and so on.
+During the Cultural Revolution (1966-1976) it was turned into an anti-aircraft shelter; now there are halls where you can see images and sculptures of the damned (most likely Buddhists) from their severed tongues and so on.
 This hell is composed of 9 floors where you can find different things from top to bottom.

 About 17 kilometers from Zhongwei, at the point where the dunes of the Tengger Desert and the Yellow River meet, there’s the Shapotou 沙坡头 recreational center (famous mainly for its research center that studies the progression and stabilization methods of the dunes).